garden-io/garden/docs/providers/openfaas.md

 # `openfaas` Provider

+This provider adds support for [OpenFaaS](https://www.openfaas.com/).
+It adds the [`openfaas` module type](../module-types/openfaas.md) and (by default) installs the `faas-netes` runtime to the project namespace.
+Each `openfaas` module maps to a single OpenFaaS function.

+See the [reference](#reference) below for configuration options for `faas-netes`, and the [module type docs](../module-types/openfaas.md) for how to configure the individual functions.

+Also see the [openfaas example project](https://github.com/garden-io/garden/tree/master/examples/openfaas) for a simple usage example.

 ## Reference

 Below is the schema reference for the `openfaas` provider.
-For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../../guides/configuration-files.md).
+For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../guides/configuration-files.md).

 The reference is divided into two sections.
 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.